Ensembl/plant-scripts/bench/repeat_libs/README.md

 ## Align TE clusters and annotate Pfam domains

-With two custom scripts we will first concentrate on clusters containing both TE and cDNA sequences:
+We now concentrate on the subset of clusters containing TE sequences.
+Note that over two thousand clusters contain TE and cDNA sequences, and are thus called 'mixed clusters':

 ```
 perl annot_TEs.pl all_clusters/pangenome_matrix_genes_t0.tr.tab &>log.annot